info201b-au2022/project-Bzcbox/docs/shiny/tabs/report.md

 #### **Project framing**

-> One governmental issue is the fact that the environment of minority and low-income communities are harmed by governmental policies.
-The injustice policies stem from institutional racism, “Institutional racism continues to affect policy decisions related to pollution and other forms of environmental degradation”, stated Robert D. Bullard and Beverly Hendrix Wright (1986).
+> Injustices in America continue to arise based on race, income levels, and so much more.
+The consequences of these injustices impact these groups, as seen through the increased levels of pollution and the distribution of covid-19 deaths.
+Ultimately, the lack of attention and financial resources lead to the mistreatment of these underprivileged communities, revealing the negative implications of institutional racism.
+“Institutional racism continues to affect policy decisions related to pollution and other forms of environmental degradation”, stated Robert D. Bullard and Beverly Hendrix Wright (1986).
 For example, minority communities might be targeted to be used as places for heavy industries, therefore, their living environment could be heavily affected by pollution compared to other communities.
 Distributive injustice leads to another social issue of environmental injustice.
 Income inequality increases the vulnerability of low-income communities while facing pollution and climate change at the individual level compared to other communities.
 This indicates that as opposed to upper-middle classes residents who take more precautions, like “restricting time outdoors, using indoor air purifiers” (Parris, Hegtvedt, & Johnson, 2020), people who cannot afford better protection from pollution are yet, receiving more pollution burden.

 #### **Human values**